RISK MANAGEMENT

 ROLES AND RESPONSIBILITIES

-incap risk managementThe Board of Directors has the final responsibility for the appropriate organisation of internal control relating to the financial reporting.
-The Board of Directors reviews and approves the financial statements, half-year and interim reports and other regulated financial reports.
-President and CEO, and the directors of subsidiaries are responsible for implementation of internal control relating to financial statement reports.
+President and CEO, and the directors of subsidiaries are responsible for implementation of internal control relating to financial statement reports and sustainability reporting.
 In this task they are supported by the Group’s finance and administration.

 The Group’s President and CEO is responsible for maintaining an efficient control environment.
-He arranges internal control and risk management in practice.
-The president and CEO is responsible for the legality of book-keeping practices and for that the company’s finance and administration is run reliably and with competence.
-The Group’s management and personnel promote the efficient internal control of the financial reporting process with their own actions.
+The President and CEO is responsible for the legality of accounting practices and for ensuring that the company’s finances are managed reliably and with competence.
+The subsidiary Managing Directors arrange internal control and risk management in practice.
+The Group’s management and personnel promote efficient internal control of the financial and sustainability reporting processes with their own actions.

 LATEST NEWS